“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 Jody is a gem.
 One-of-a-kind.

-Suddenly, I realize I’m staring at those damn dying arborvitaes again.
+Suddenly, I realize I’m staring at those dying arborvitaes again.
 I force myself to sever my locked leer and refocus on the moment.
 Oddly, what hits me first are the little lines surrounding Jody’s eyes.
 The same lines I saw in this morning’s mirror.
 I glance at Ellie.
 They’re on her, too.

-“Our lives aren’t bad compared to a root canal without Novocain,” I respond half-consciously.
+“Not bad compared to a root canal without Novocain,” I respond half-consciously.

 “Well, think of it this way,” positive Jody says.
 “You could be Brittany marrying Jax, or you could be Lisa Vanderpump.”